 Reporting information to HMRC - ‘Real time information’ (RTI) is the system used for sending payroll information to HMRC – usually every payday.

 For online filing, payroll information is submitted digitally to HMRC via payroll software.
 There are several options on the market including some free ones like HMRC’s Basic PAYE Tools (BPT), which is simple, secure and reliable.
-LITRG explain all the options in their general guidance.
+LITRG explain all the options in their guidance.

 Pensions auto enrolment (workplace pensions) - Every employer with at least one member of staff has a responsibility of putting those who meet certain criteria into a workplace pension scheme and contributing towards it.
 This includes those who hire a carer or personal assistant.
 Direct payment users should speak to their Local Authority (or NHS/DWP as appropriate) regarding their budget to pay for these extra costs.